 At The Midnight Mission, we believe that everyone deserves the resources, help, and support needed to live a life of dignity, and our mission is to provide it to the unhoused community of greater Los Angeles.
 As a homeless services provider operating in the Los Angeles area since 1914, we are proud to offer a comprehensive range of homeless services including emergency shelters, family living programs, job training programs, and much more for people experiencing homelessness in LA.
 We believe that homeless services should go beyond emergencies, which is why we are proud to offer health and wellness programs for homeless individuals.

 At The Midnight Mission, our mission is to empower homeless individuals to live a better life and make the changes needed to get back on their feet for the long-term.
 Our Health & Wellness services include primary healthcare and fitness and exercise opportunities designed to improve the physical, social, and emotional health of all our clients.

-A wellness plan is a key component of our program.
-A range of specialty classes, including Yoga, Meditation, and Tai Chi, along with one on one consultation and training, and dietary guidance help participants improve their overall well-being and prevent and overcome health problems.
-The goal is to offer a routine that contributes to good health and increases participants’ awareness about balancing the body, mind, emotions and spirit for overall personal well-being.
+A wellness plan is a key component of our homeless health program.
+We proudly offer a range of specialty classes, including Yoga, Meditation, and Tai Chi, along with one-on-one consultation, training, and dietary guidance to help participants improve their overall well-being and prevent and overcome debilitating health problems.

-Homelessness is associated with social isolation and lack of healthy contact with others.
-Men entering the program learn to respect and help each other through sports and community activities.
-Team sports including basketball, ping pong, volleyball and social games offer additional ways to develop social skills.
-They are more than just great ways to get fit; they are a chance to connect and engage with others and to practice the struggle and victory that comes in life.
-Physical health can enhance sobriety, improving the chances of sustainable recovery and ongoing good health.
+Experiencing homelessness can often contribute to problems of social isolation and a lack of healthy contact with others, and these issues can make it much harder to make the changes needed to get back on one’s feet.
+Participants entering The Midnight Mission health program learn to respect and help each other through sports and community activities, while team sports like basketball, ping pong, volleyball, and social games offer additional ways to develop social skills.
+These activities are more than just great ways to get fit: they are a chance to connect and engage with others and to practice the struggle and victory that comes in life.
+Physical health can support sobriety and personal achievement, improving the chances of sustainable recovery and ongoing good health.